ac999/rezidentiat_com_formatter/README.md

 ## Important Note

-The scripts are made for the version of the `rezidentiat.com` website that was available in the year 2024.
-As the website can suffer changes, the scripts could possibly not work anymore.
+These scripts were developed for the `rezidentiat.com` website as it existed in 2024.
+Future updates or changes to the website's structure may affect the functionality of the scripts.

 ## Scripts Overview